JanotLeLapin/ent-wrapper/README.md

     </p>
 </div>

 Ent Wrapper is a promise based wrapper for the Ent api.
+It takes an object-oriented approach, which makes the code easier to read.

 ## Warning
 For now, this library has only been tested with the region ildedefrance.
 If your region does not work, feel free to open an issue.